ome/devspace/README.md

 ## Upgrade

- *  Uprade to 0.2.1:
+ *  Uprade to 0.3.0:

+    - Devspace should be run in VM.
+    - Services are managed by ansible playbook run with inline v1 compose

-    If you already created new containers based on existing Dockerfiles, you may wish to review and extend common services
+    - It is possible to extend services using ansible playbook.
+If you already created new containers based on existing Dockerfiles, you may wish to review your customisation and extend common services

  *  Uprade to 0.2.0: